Vaughan Gething elected First Minister of Wales

 He succeeds Mark Drakeford, who resigned in an emotional speech on Tuesday after holding the position since 2018.

-Mr Gething was elected as the Welsh government leader by Members of the Senedd on Wednesday.
+Mr Gething, 50, was elected as the Welsh government leader by Members of the Senedd on Wednesday.

-He won the support of all the Labour members as well as Jane Dodds, the Senedd’s only Liberal Democrat member.
+He had the support of the Labour members present as well as Jane Dodds, the Senedd’s only Liberal Democrat member.

-The opposition parties putting forward alternative choices was largely symbolic, with neither having enough votes to secure the Welsh government leadership role.
+The opposition parties putting forward alternative choices was largely symbolic, with neither having enough votes to secure the role.

 The Senedd is made up of 60 members, but one member of Plaid – Rhys ab Owen – is currently suspended for acting inappropriately towards two women on a work night out.